salina-tech/Reduced-access-to-care/README.md

 ## Outline of analysis

 * Assessed data, scanning for duplicates and mismatched values.
-* Performed descriptive statistics the 3 rounds using Pandas, MatPlotLib, and the statsmodels module in Python.
+* Performed descriptive statistics the 3 rounds of recorded data of unment care using Pandas, MatPlotLib, and the statsmodels module in Python.